quicwg/base-drafts/draft-ietf-quic-http.md

 the format of their settings to avoid using the 62-bit encoding.

 Settings need to be defined separately for HTTP/2 and HTTP/3.
 The IDs of settings defined in {{!RFC7540}} have been reserved for simplicity.
+Note that the settings identifier space in HTTP/3 is substantially larger (62 bits versus 16 bits), so many HTTP/3 settings have no equivalent HTTP/2 code point.
 See
 {{iana-settings}}.